xrdocs/asr9k/_tutorials/2023-04-24-asr9k-inline-map-t-border-relay-configuration-and-troubleshooting.md

     	IPv4 ICMP Messages generated count: 0
     	IPv6 ICMP Messages generated count: 0

 Normally "Translated <> Count" is incrementing when everything is good.
-Other specific counters will increment during the problem.
+Other specific counters will increment in case of a problem.
-E.G. if the traffic port is not matching the programmed port in IPv6 to IPv4 translation (recall we programming PSID into the IPv6 address):
+E.G. if the traffic port is not matching the programmed port in IPv6 to IPv4 translation (as PSID is programmed into the IPv6 address):

 	Map-t-cisco exception IPv6 to IPv4 counters:
 	======================================